-3.2.04 Power Expander
+3.2.05 Power Expander

-Usage of a single VEX Power Expander (VEX EDR Part Number: 276-2271) is permitted.
+The use of VEX Power Expander (VEX EDR Part Number: 276-2271) is forbidden.

-3.2.05 Microcontroller Power Source
+3.2.06 Controller Power Source

-Any sub 12V battery may be used to power the microcontroller.
-This battery can only power the microcontroller and a power expander (if used).
-Refer to the Microcontroller and Power Expander Specifications Sheets for nominal voltage and current needed.
+For Option #1 (VEX) teams: Any sub 12V battery may be used to power the controller.
+This battery can only power the controller.
+Refer to the Controller Specifications Sheets for nominal voltage and current needed.